 Financial Resources for International Graduate Students

 Financing education in the United States is difficult, even for a U.S. student.
+(Click here for a breakdown of estimated expenses.)
 International students on the student visa are typically not eligible for U.S. federal loans or work study programs and do not qualify for in-state tuition.
 We understand financing your program is important, as is the ability to secure a well-paying job upon graduation.
-Read below for financial resources for international graduate students and average salaries upon graduation.
-The key to most financial aid is to apply early!
+Read below for financial resources for international graduate students.
+Remember, the key to most financial aid is to apply early!

 Graduate Student Support Plan

 The Graduate Student Support Plan (GSSP) is a competitive support package used to attract top students to NC State University.
+In the 2022-2023 academic year, over 50% of our graduate students were provided financial aid through GSSP!
 Graduate students that meet certain requirements are eligible to receive health insurance and standard tuition support for a limited number of semesters.
 Academic departments decide whether or not to offer these packages to applicants at the time of admission; a separate application is not required.
 GSSP may come in the form of a teaching assistantship or research assistance, in which case the student is expected to work a certain number of hours each week for the department, or an outright fellowship, which carries no expectation of service in return.
 Read more here.

 Fellowships and Traineeships